 An endowment policy is a long term investment product that also includes a life insurance policy.
 You pay in a monthly amount for a set term and get a cash lump sum at the end of the policy.
 Part of the premiums you pay will be invested - such as in shares or property.
 The value of the investment can go up or down.

 When you're choosing your life insurance, be very careful that the policy is right for you and your family.
 Review the insurance regularly to make sure it’s keeping up with your changing personal and financial circumstances.

 Life insurance is a long term commitment.
 Never surrender a policy without taking expert advice.

 Making a complaint about a life insurance policy

 Complain to the broker, financial adviser or salesperson who arranged your policy if you’re not happy with the service you’ve been given.
 Your policy document will have details of the complaint procedure.

 If you can’t get your complaint sorted out at this level, you can contact the Financial Ombudsman Service.
-Or you can contact the Financial Conduct Authority (FCA), previously known as the Financial Services Authority (FSA).
+Or you can contact the Financial Conduct Authority (FCA).
 These services are free to the public.